croaky/laptop/blog/articles/run-tests-vim.md

-# Run Specs with Vim
+# Run Tests in Vim

 Test driven development thrives on a tight feedback loop but switching from the editor to the shell